Privacy & Legal Information

 Where the processing of Personal Data is performed in the context of the activities of the Controller and/or Processor established in European Union.
 This processing may be subject to EU Regulation 2016/679 and other applicable privacy laws on the protection of natural person with regard the processing of personal data and the free movement of such data, and to the relevant EU member country national law before the competent local court.

-The Controller’s website is hosted and administered in Ontario, Canada.
+The Controller’s website is hosted and administered in the United Kingdom.

 The Controller will disclose Personal Data without the Data Subjects permission when required by law, or in good faith belief that such action is necessary to investigate or protect against harmful activities to the Controller’s company, associates, or property (including this website), or to others.